 - The play is ONLY in German.
 No English translations.

-- Prices range between 16-28€ depending on where you sit and which day you go.
+- Prices ranges between 16-28€ depending on where you sit and which day you go.

 - To reach the theater requires walking up a very steep hill.